 The primary basis of the Meloxicam vs. Celebrex debate, and for one of these NSAIDs being prescribed over the other, is the duration theyโ€™re required for.
 If the patient is seeking faster relief but needs the drug for a shorter amount of time, Celebrex may be a better option as it works faster.
 However, for a long-term solution, the slower action, Mobic, is preferred.

 A study from 2006 showed that Celecoxib might carry less of a risk to the heart than Mobic does.
+According to research published by the National Institutes of Health (NIH), differences in cardiovascular risk profiles may exist among various NSAIDs.
+Additionally, the Mayo Clinic notes that factors such as age, medical history, and underlying cardiovascular conditions can influence how safely these medications can be used.
 However, it is essential to note that the effectiveness, and the safety, will depend on the patientโ€™s overall health, treatment history, and how their body reacts to each of the drugs.
-A specific dose of one medicine may be safe for one patient and prove harmful for the other, which is why itโ€™s important to follow the physicianโ€™s instructions in charge to protect the patientโ€™s overall health.
+A specific dose of one medicine may be safe for one patient and prove harmful for another, which is why itโ€™s important to follow the physicianโ€™s instructions to protect the patientโ€™s overall health.

 Mobic and Celebrex Risk Groups

-Before a patient begins to take either of these drugs, they must have been over exactly how they function and compare Mobic vs. Celebrex to their needs.
+Before a patient begins taking either of these drugs, they should understand how each one works and compare Mobic vs. Celebrex based on their individual needs.
 As Mobic is a long-term COX-2 inhibitor, patients that need help with long-term arthritis treatment may go for this drug over Celebrex.
 Celebrex can be used short-term, even for extreme menstrual cramps, showing how much safer it is considered.

 Young woman holds pills and a pill bottle in her hands.